stasquatch/stasquatch.github.io/_posts/2017-04-28-jekyll-part-one.markdown

 title:  "Using Jekyll: Part One"
 date:   2017-04-28 03:36:00 -0400
 categories: tutorial
+excerpt: "A guide to setting up Jekyll on Windows, great for beginners"
 ---

 ## Using Jekyll, Part One: Installing Jekyll on Windows